 The Indy Film Fest exists to celebrate the art of cinema and to create a shared experience around film.
-We are a non-profit international independent film festival programming both shorts and features and strive to bring the best narrative, documentary, and experimental films the industry has to offer to our community from home and abroad.
+We are a non-profit international independent film festival programming both features and shorts and strive to bring the best films the industry has to offer to our community from home and abroad.
 Our programmers aim to foster new talent and help filmmakers connect with the global industry.
 We are also dedicated to educating and developing audiences for international and independent cinema in Indianapolis, screening the kind of innovative, visionary work that may not normally achieve distribution in this area.

 The Indy Film Fest accepts feature-length and short film submissions in four categories - U.S. Narratives, International (non-U.S.) Narratives, Documentary, and Hoosier Lens.
 In each of these areas, a best short and feature-length film is recognized, as selected by the festival jury.
 Further, the festival presents an Audience Award for both a feature-length and short film in any category, as well as a Hoosier Lens award for eligible films with Indiana connections.
 Again this year, winning filmmakers will split a $5,000 prize purse.
 With this prize money, the Festival hopes to encourage filmmakers at every level to continue their work in this art form.